 • Additionally, zero waste haircare brands tend to prioritize the use of organic and non-toxic ingredients, ethical manufacturing processes, and are focused on minimizing their broader negative impact – which, I’m sure we can all agree are good things.

 For this list, we’ve looked for brands that are careful about which ingredients they choose, avoiding toxic or environmentally harmful ingredients, and brands who are relentlessly focused on lowering the impact of their packaging by opting for non-plastic alternatives.
-We have also tried to showcase small brands who have amazing reviews (and we’ve personally reviewed many of them too).
+We have also tried to showcase small brands who have amazing reviews (i.e. the best shampoos and conditioners that we’ve personally tested and reviewed).

 For those who love liquids, Plaine Products offers an innovative low waste shampoo and conditioner refill service.
 Their effective products also leave our hair feeling beautifully clean, soft, and smooth.
 Plaine Products has been comprehensively rated by us on their sustainability credentials – find the full rating here.